 Want to eat like you're still on holiday in Japan, New York, the Mediterranean or Thailand?
 Now you can with these delicious travel cookbooks.

-Been anywhere nice on holiday this summer?
-Raved about sticky rice in Thailand, craved a real bowl of ramen since your return from Japan or wondered how the French always manage to get their meat so tender and flavourful?
+Do you always focus on the food when it comes to travelling?
+Rave about sticky rice in Thailand, crave a real bowl of ramen since your return from Japan or wonder how the French always manage to get their meat so tender and flavourful?

-We round up the best new cookbooks that focus on cuisine from around the world, so even if you're now back home and probably a bit chillu, you can still cook up something that reminds you of your last adventure, or perhaps inspire your next one.
+We round up the best new cookbooks that focus on cuisine from around the world, so even if you're back home, you can still cook up something that reminds you of your last adventure, or perhaps inspire your next one.

 France: Sardine by Alex Jackson

-After founding his wildly successful restaurant Sardine in east London, Alex Jackson's cookbook of the same name takes its inspiration from the restaurant's – the Provence and Languedoc regions of France.
+After founding his wildly successful restaurant Sardine in east London, Alex Jackson's cookbook of the same name takes its inspiration from the restaurants in the Provence and Languedoc regions of France.

 New York: Food & The City by Ina Yalof